tc39/notes/es7/2016-09/sept-27.md

 BT: This case: reasonable for impl to want to have a custom SetPrototypeOf trap for the purpose of stability

-FST: We have hit the end of the timebox
+EFT: We have hit the end of the timebox

 BT: Should be possible for impl to impl HTML and ES and conform to the spec.
 Arguably, Normative prose: an impl "might" say "do circ check..."